ms-willfid/Azure-AD-Support-PowerShell-Module/README.md

-# aad-support-psh-module
+# Azure AD Support PowerShell Module

-Azure AD Support PowerShell Module
+## Disclaimer

 Use this PowerShell module at your own risk.
 There is no support model for this PowerShell module except through this github repository.
 Please report any issues here... https://github.com/ms-willfid/aad-support-psh-module/issues